ChiaEnC/mobile-crowdsourcing-study/README.md

 The questionnaires try to collect the ground of the situation, motivation, current activity from users that phone log and video recorder couldn't provide.

 ## CI/CD System
-please refer to this [repository](https://github.com/zi3120courses/project-p4-minuku-team.git).
+Please refer to this [repository](https://github.com/zi3120courses/project-p4-minuku-team.git).
 The implementation is the final project of "Programming and Development Courses" taught by Professor Ansgar Fehnker in University of Twente.